 Occasionally, however, geneticists discovered mutations in which genes on two different chromosomes behaved as if they were physically linked.

-Furthermore, the number of these mutations could increase by orders of magnitude when the organisms were treated with X-rays.
+Furthermore, these mutations could increase when the organisms were treated with X-rays.

-Examination of the chromosomes of these organisms provided an explanation for the appearance of new groups of bonds; specifically, new chromosomes appeared, and existing chromosomes had been altered.
+Examination of the chromosomes of these organisms explained the appearance of new groups of bonds; specifically, new chromosomes appeared, and existing chromosomes had been altered.

 Furthermore, in organisms such as Drosophila and corn, for which cytological markers were available, the scientists observed that the new chromosomes contained parts of normal chromosomes.

-Thus, they were able to infer that disruptions had occurred in the normal chromosomes and that the broken ends of the non-homologous chromosomes had fused, producing translocations.
+Thus, they could infer that disruptions had occurred in the normal chromosomes and that the broken ends of the non-homologous chromosomes had fused, producing translocations.

-The frequency of these double-stranded breaks is greatly increased by ionizing radiation, which is still used experimentally to generate translocations.
+The frequency of these double-stranded breaks is significantly increased by ionizing radiation, which is still used experimentally to generate translocations.

 For example, the precise joining of the broken ends can regenerate a normal chromosome.
-Deletions, duplications, and inversions can occur when joining involves two broken ends on the same chromosome.
+Deletions, duplications, and inversions can occur when a union involves two broken lots on the same chromosome.

 Also, translocations can occur when the broken ends of two non-homologous chromosomes come together.
-The final non-homologous binding is often imprecise, so some nucleotides can be completely lost during the binding process.
+The final non-homologous binding is often imprecise so that some nucleotides can be lost entirely during the binding process.

-Translocations involving human chromosomes are of great clinical interest because they have been linked to a number of disorders, including mental retardation, infertility, and cancer.
+Translocations involving human chromosomes are of great clinical interest because they have been linked to several disorders, including mental retardation, infertility, and cancer.

-Translocations are usually detected when a cytogeneticist examines a karyotype, which is an ordered arrangement of an individual’s metaphase chromosomes.
+Translocations are usually detected when a cytogeneticist examines a karyotype, an ordered arrangement of an individual’s metaphase chromosomes.

 In standard karyotypes, chromosomes that have been stained with Giemsa stain after special treatment reveal a characteristic set of bands along their length.

-Translocations manifest as a change in the length or banding pattern of a chromosomal arm.
-Over time, cytogenetists have discovered hundreds, if not thousands, of different human translocations.
+Translocations manifest as changes in a chromosomal arm’s length or banding pattern.
+Over time, cytogeneticists have discovered hundreds, if not thousands, of different human translocations.

-To describe these rearrangements, cytogenetists have developed a standardized nomenclature that allows researchers to focus on the chromosomal regions that are affected by translocations.
+To describe these rearrangements, cytogeneticists have developed a standardized terminology that allows researchers to focus on the chromosomal regions affected by translocations.

-Non-reciprocal translocations are one-way translocations in which a chromosomal segment is transferred to a non-homologous chromosome.
+Non-reciprocal translocations are one-way translocations that transfer a chromosomal segment to a non-homologous chromosome.

-Reciprocal translocations, on the other hand, involve the exchange of segments of two non-homologous chromosomes.
+On the other hand, reciprocal translocations involve the exchange of segments of two non-homologous chromosomes.